-Tribe vows to continue North Dakota pipeline fight despite arrests
+Tribe vows to continue N. Dakota pipeline fight despite arrests

 'WE WON'T STEP DOWN'

 But the project has drawn angry opposition from the Standing Rock Sioux Tribe, as well as environmental activists, who say it threatens local water supplies and sacred tribal sites.
-They have been protesting for several months, and dozens have been arrested.
+They have been protesting for several months, and a total of 411 protesters have been arrested since Aug.
+10, the sheriff's department said.

 The tribe wants observers from the U.S. Department of Justice to probe the use of force by police, said Sue Evans, a spokeswoman for the Standing Rock Sioux Tribe.